danielsaidi/website_danielsaidi/collections/_posts/2023/2023-09-15-dismiss-keyboard-when-return-is-pressed-in-a-multiline-swiftui-textfield.md

 }
 ```

-When using this view modifier instead of `onSubmit`, the only change is that you need to pass in the text binding that is used by the text field.
+The only change from `.onSubmit` is that you must pass in the text field's `text` binding.

 We can add another extension that just applies the submit behavior without an action, to get some nice naming for the cases when we just want the keyboard dismissal: